Seabhac-94/zac_allen_portfolio/README.md

 - Wrote code to replicate errors on merchants side, and suggested changes to merchant or internally depending on error type
 - Worked with Postman and APIs calls to Adyen platform to recreate and pinpoint errors
 - Integrated webhooks to my own custom Adyen integration to have full overview of platform capabilities
-- Worked on and built internal tools using Python to help improve operational scalability
 - Investigated errors with payments and provided merchants with feedback on any errors/reasons